10 Facts About the Flu Shot

 Your flu shot is either made with dead (deactivated) flu virus or, in the case of the recombinant flu vaccine, with no actual virus at all.
 You may have some side effects after getting your shot, but those are usually limited to pain or swelling around the site of the injection.
 In rare cases, you may have a low-grade fever or mild muscle aches, but these are side effects, and not the flu.

 For a while, doctors were cautioning people with egg allergies to stay away from the flu vaccine, but this seems to have been unnecessary.
-The American Academy of Allergy, Asthma, and Immunology recently stated that “no special precautions are required for the administration of influenza vaccine to egg-allergic patients, no matter how severe the egg allergy.”
+The American Academy of Allergy, Asthma, and Immunology has stated that “no special precautions are required for the administration of influenza vaccine to egg-allergic patients, no matter how severe the egg allergy.”
 If you’re really concerned about an allergic reaction, talk to your doctor.
-He or she may be able to get you an egg-free flu shot.
+They may be able to get you an egg-free flu shot.

 The flu is caused by a virus, not bacteria; antibiotics respond only to bacteria.
 Antibiotics won’t do anything to fight the flu virus, but they will mess up your body’s bacterial ecosystem and hasten the growth of antibiotic-resistant superbugs.